ctd12/SQL/README.md

 information_schema.md
 * How to get table information such as column names and column data types from a table catalog.

-query_template.sql
-* Template for creating a query; author, tables used, purpose, revision history, etc.
+**query_template.sql:** Template for creating a query; author, tables used, purpose, revision history, etc.

 window_functions.md
 * Overview of basic window functions.